Fiction Short Stories (single Author)

 About the author

-Harriet Richards's creative reality was as a visual artist until an obstinate painting, based on a recurrent dream, insisted on becoming a short story.
-She has since published three books of fiction.
-The Lavender Child was nominated for the Fiction Award and won the First Book Award at the Saskatchewan Book Awards in 1998.
-Waiting for the Piano Tuner to Die was nominated for Book of the Year at the 2003 Saskatchewan Book Awards, and in 2003, The Pious Robber was nominated for Book of the Year and won the Fiction Award.
-Her short fiction has been published in literary journals in Canada and Wales, and her paintings have appeared on book covers in both countries.
-She has mentored emerging writers through the Saskatchewan Writers' Guild, and has edited numerous books of fiction and literary essays for writers across Canada.
+Richards is the author of three acclaimed works of fiction.
+The Lavender Child (1998) was a finalist for the Fiction Award and won the First Book Award at the Saskatchewan Book Awards.
+Waiting for the Piano Tuner to Die (2003) was a finalist for Book of the Year, and The Pious Robber (2013) was also a finalist for Book of the Year and won the Fiction Award.
+Her short fiction has appeared in literary journals in Canada and Wales, and her paintings have been featured on book covers in both countries.

 Awards